 - 2CAB (11431) – Lambdaprobe 2 before catalyst, temperature

 - 2CA7 (11435) – Lambda probe heating in front of catalytic converter 2, function

 As you can see, this is one heck of a list.
 Rather than breaking down each code we will discuss the codes generically below in the “fault code fix” section.

 N54 Oxygen Sensor Fault Code Fixes

-Each O2 sensor code on the N54 will point you in the direction.
+Each O2 sensor code on the N54 will point you in the right direction.
 If a number is not specified then it is referring to bank 1 (cylinders 1-3).
-The number 2 indicates the issue in confined to bank 2 (cylinders 4-6).
-Additionally, the code will tell you if the issue is in front of the cat (pre cat) or after the cat (post cat).
+The number 2 indicates the issue is confined to bank 2 (cylinders 4-6).
+Additionally, the code will tell you if the issue is in front of the cat (pre-cat) or after the cat (post-cat).